acmpesuecc/ResourcePolice/README.md

 # ResourcePolice

-ResourcePolice is a simple system resource monitoring program for all platforms.
+ResourcePolice is a simple system resource monitoring tool for all platforms.
 This repo is beginner-friendly.

 ### Langauge used: